VeracityLabs/allosaur-rs/README.md

 [ALLOSAUR](https://eprint.iacr.org/2022/1362/) is a pairing-based accumulator with good anonymity properties.
 This is a proof-of-concept implementation of the single-server functionality of ALLOSAUR and a multi-server threshold update process.

+# Credits

+ALLOSAUR is a joint work of Sam Jaques, Mike Lodder, and Hart Montgomery.

+This repository is a fork of the ALLOSAUR team's original proof-of-concept implementation, which draws very heavily from Mike Lodder's [accumulator implementation](https://github.com/mikelodder7/accumulator-rs).

+This fork is used internally by Veracity Labs, we can not take credit for the excellence of the ALLOSAUR scheme, and we can not guarantee that our modifications are an improvement on the original work.

 ## Current Features

 - a single server object to maintain an accumulator and accumulated